RetakeDevelopment/rt_inventory_addons/README.md

 Save the changes and run the code with the new item configuration.

-# Automatic Item Carrying Script for ox_inventory
+# Item Carry
+# Configuration Variables
 This script is used to automatically carry items when using ox_inventory in your FiveM resource.
 By adding entries to the CARRY_ITEMS table, you can define the animations, prop models, and placement positions for different items that your players can carry.

 # Adding New Entries to CARRY_ITEMS